infor-design/enterprise-wc/src/components/ids-lookup/README.md

 - `disabled` {boolean} Set the lookup to disabled state.
 - `readonly` {boolean} Set the lookup to readonly state.
 - `tabbable` {boolean} Turns on the functionality allow the trigger to be tabbable.
 For accessibility reasons this should be on in most cases and this is the default.
+- `gridSettings` {object} An object containing name/value pairs for all the settings you want to pass to the datagrid in the modal
+- `columns` {Array<object>} Set the data array of the datagrid.
+This can be a JSON Array.
+- `data` {Array<object>} Set the columns array of the datagrid.
+See column settings.
+- `validate` {'required' | string} Sets the validation routine to use
+- `validationEvents` {'blur' | string} Sets the validation events to use

 ## Themeable Parts

 - `checkbox` allows you to further style the checkbox input element
+- `trigger-field` allows you to further style the trigger container
+- `input`  allows you to further style the input element
+- `trigger-button` allows you to further style the trigger button
+- `icon` allows you to further style the icon in the trigger button
+- `modal`  allows you to further style the modal dialog container
+- `data-grid` allows you to further style the dataGrid element

 ## States and Variations (With Code Examples)